hanabi-sama/Internship_Dsoft_mid2021/README.md

 - About Linux basic commands & Vim
 - About pip & python ide
 - About python introduction
-- About python naming conventions and unitest
+- About python naming conventions & unitest
 - About python intermediate
 - About python oop & UML